The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 7/13/25)

 Background: UMG, Concord Music and several other major music companies sued Amazon-backed OpenAI competitor Anthropic on October 18th, 2023 in the U.S. District Court (Middle District of Tennessee).
 The music companies assert that Anthropic is infringing their music lyric copyrights on a massive scale by scraping the entire web to train its AI, essentially sucking up their copyrighted lyrics into its vortex – all without any licensing, consent or payment.
 In its response, Anthropic claimed fair use.
 The case was transferred to the Northern District of California on June 26th, 2024 and closed in Tennessee.
 The judge assigned is Judge Eumi K. Lee.
 The parties have not yet had a case management conference.

 Current Status: No major substantive developments this past week.
-The past four weeks have been quiet, with few docket developments.
-This week saw no new filings.
+The past five weeks have been quiet, with few docket developments.
+This week saw few new filings, though the parties did modify their training data and source code inspection protocol.
 Continue to check back and we will provide updates as soon as filings resume.

 Background: Visual artists filed this putative class action on January 13th, 2023, alleging direct and induced copyright infringement, DMCA violations, false endorsement and trade dress claims based on the creation and functionality of Stability AI’s Stable Diffusion and DreamStudio, Midjourney Inc.’s generative AI tool, and DeviantArt’s DreamUp.
 On August 12th, 2024, the Court dismissed many of the claims in Plaintiffs’ first amended complaint, leaving the claims for direct copyright infringement, trademark, trade dress, and inducement.
 The assigned judge is Judge William H. Orrick.

-As discussed last week, the parties have remained at an impasse on this issue, and this week saw no new filing by either party on the subject.
+As discussed three weeks ago, the parties have remained at an impasse on this issue, and this week saw no new filing by either party on the subject.
 However, Judge Cisneros did issue a number of discovery orders regarding the discovery of training data, including extending the timeline for production of such data.
 Perhaps next week will bring more activity.

 Background: On October 21st, 2024 The Wall Street Journal and The New York Post sued generative search company Perplexity AI in the U.S. District Court for the Southern District of New York for copyright infringement and other related claims.
 A new twist in this litigation is the focus on Retrieval Augmented Generation (“RAG”) AI.
 RAG GenAI not only uses an LLM trained on copyrighted material to respond to individual prompts, but also goes out to the web to update itself based on the relevant query.
 Perplexity even said the quiet part out loud, encouraging its users to “skip the links” to the actual sources of the copyrighted content.
 Based on Perplexity’s RAG model, the media Plaintiffs allege that Perplexity is infringing on their copyrights at the input and output stage, sometimes reproducing copyrighted content verbatim.
 Plaintiffs cited their parent company News Corp’s recent licensing agreement with OpenAI in explaining that GenAI technology can be developed by legitimate means.

 Current Status: No major substantive developments this past week.
-A few weeks ago. we reported that Plaintiffs submitted their memorandum of law opposing Defendant’s motion to dismiss or transfer the case.
+Several months ago we reported that Plaintiffs submitted their memorandum of law opposing Defendant’s motion to dismiss or transfer the case.
 Three weeks ago, Perplexity submitted its reply arguing that the Court lacked personal jurisdiction due to insufficient contacts with New York.
 No new developments occurred this week but check back to find out how Defendant’s motion resolves.

 Background: Getty Images filed this lawsuit against image generator Stability AI on February 2nd, 2023, accusing the company of infringing more than 12 million photographs, their associated captions and metadata, in building and offering Stable Diffusion and DreamStudio.
 Getty’s claims are similar to those in The New York Times v.
 Microsoft & OpenAI case above, but here they are in the context of visual images instead of written articles - i.e., unlicensed scraping by their AI with an intent to compete directly with, and profit from, Getty Images (i.e., market substitution).
 This case also includes trademark infringement allegations arising from the accused technology’s ability to replicate Getty Images’ watermarks in the AI outputs.
 Getty filed its Second Amended Complaint on July 8th, 2024, and the parties are currently engaged in jurisdictional discovery related to Defendants’ motion to transfer the case to the Northern District of California.
 The judge assigned is Judge Jennifer L. Hall.